opensearch-project/project-website/_community_members/chenkle.md

 conference_id:
   - "2023-north-america"
   - "2022-north-america"
+twitter: CharlotteHenkle
 ---

-Charlotte is a Senior Manager at AWS working on the OpenSearch Project.
+**Charlotte** is a Senior Manager at AWS working on the OpenSearch Project.